kwinter745321/PicoLVGL/Videos/video30/README.md

 All three platforms contain the MicroPython language and the LVGL 9.3 API Library and are available at the GitHub site.

 In this video,
-    • We researched ulab
+    • We research ulab
-    • We demonstrated its capabilities using a Jupyter notebook
+    • We demonstrate ulab capabilities using a Jupyter notebook
-    • We discussed the specific firmware available at my GitHub site
+    • We discuss the specific firmware available at my GitHub site
-    • We reviewed the program code of a chart widget and using a couple of lab functions
+    • We review the program code of a chart widget and using a couple of lab functions

 The code for this video is available at the GitHub site: https://github.com/kwinter745321/PicoLVGL